rea9r/spring-boot-reladomo/README.md

 * Generate Java source code and DDL script from Reladomo XML file.
 * Compiles source code, and making a Jar file.

-### Database

 ## Run the project
 Run the backend API server with following command.
 ```
 mvn spring-boot:run
 ```

-There is a Swagger UI configured for visualizing the REST APIs.
+There is a Swagger UI configured for visualizing the REST APIs.<br>
 [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html)